lozog/raytracer/README.md

-# CS488-raytracer
+# raytracer
-A basic ray tracer with Phong Illumination
+A basic ray tracer with Phong Illumination.
+I originally made this for CS488, Intro to Computer Graphics, at the University of Waterloo.

 ![Alt Text](screenshot.png)